wso2/docs-security/en/docs/security-reporting/reward-and-acknowledgement-program/index.md

 ---
 title: Reward and Acknowledgement Program
 category: security-reporting
-version: 2.2
+version: 3.0
 ---

 # Reward and Acknowledgement Program

-<p class="doc-info">Version: 2.2</p>
+<p class="doc-info">Version: 3.0</p>
 ___

 WSO2 maintains a reward and acknowledgement programme to recognise security researchers who responsibly disclose vulnerabilities in WSO2-owned software products.
-A finding qualifies for reward consideration when it has a moderate or higher impact on the confidentiality, integrity, or availability of an in-scope product or service; impact assessment is at WSO2's discretion.
+A finding qualifies for reward consideration when it has a demonstrated security impact on the confidentiality, integrity, or availability of an in-scope product or service; severity is assessed by WSO2 using [CVSS v3.1](https://www.first.org/cvss/specification-document).
 To submit a finding, follow the [Vulnerability Reporting Guidelines]({{#base_path#}}/security-reporting/vulnerability-reporting-guidelines/).

 ## Products and services in scope